hellomrjack/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Subgraph.md

 You can edit an Operator Subgraph by opening it in the Visual Effect Graph window:

 - By double clicking the Subgraph Asset in the Project view
-- By right-clicking the subgraph block and selecting Enter Subgraph in the context menu.
+- By right-clicking the subgraph Block and selecting Enter Subgraph in the context menu.

 You can set up Input and Output Properties for the Operator using the Blackboard Window: